Carbal Medical Services’

 How do we store and protect your personal information?

-Your personal information is stored at our practice as an electronic record only.
+Your personal information is stored at Carbal as an electronic record only.

-Our practice stores all personal information securely.
-Our computer systems are protected through the use of firewalls, individual passwords, storage of all server equipment in a secured environment.
+Carbal stores all personal information securely.
+Our computer systems are protected through the use of firewalls, individual passwords, and storage of all server equipment in a secured environment.
 All staff and contractors are required to sign confidentiality agreements.

 You have the right to access and correct your personal information.

-Our practice acknowledges patients may request access to their medical records.
-We require you to put this request in writing addressed to the practice manager and our practice will respond within 30 days.
+Carbal acknowledges patients may request access to their medical records.
+We require you to put this request in writing addressed to the practice manager and Carbal will respond within 30 days.
 There may be a cost for us to provide hard copies of any documents, this cost would be minimal.

-Our practice will takes reasonable steps to correct your personal information where the information is not accurate or up-to-date.
-From time-to-time, we will ask you to verify your personal information held by our practice is correct and up-to-date.
-You may also request that we correct or update your information, and you should make such requests in writing to firstname.lastname@example.org.
+Carbal will take reasonable steps to correct your personal information where the information is not accurate or up to date.
+From time to time, we will ask you to verify your personal information held by Carbal is correct and up-to-date.
+You may also request that we correct or update your information, and you should make such requests in writing to [email protected]